RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 In many cases, the customer will no longer have an on-premises environment after a cloud migration.
 All the other options are methods cloud providers use to achieve “high availability” environments.

-### Question # 68 - You are in charge of a cloud migration for your organization.
-You anticipate attack traffic from various sources, each using a variety of both automated and manual intrusion techniques.
-In order to deter novel attacks used only against your organization, you would be wise to employ firewalls that use _______________ to detect threats.
+### [important tricky] Question # 68 - You are in charge of a [cloud migration] for your organization.
+You [anticipate attack traffic from various sources], each using a variety of both automated and manual intrusion techniques.
+In order to deter [novel attacks used only against your organization], you would be wise to employ firewalls that use _______________ to detect threats.
 A. Attack signatures
 B. Behavioral outliers
 C. Content filters
 D. Biometric templates
 Answer: B.

-Behavioral detection looks for activity beyond the norm of the organization’s usual traffic.
-Unique attacks would most likely fall into this category.
+**Behavioral detection looks for activity beyond the norm of the organization’s usual traffic.
+Unique attacks would most likely fall into this category**.

-Unique attacks would not be detected by signature matching because no signatures exist for unique attacks; option A is incorrect.
+**Unique attacks would not be detected by signature matching because no signatures exist for unique attacks; option A is incorrect**.

 Content filtering is less a means of detection and more a means of controlling traffic that users/systems are exposed to; while it may be useful for mitigating the possibility of malware infection, it’s